-- (e) All recessed on-street parking shall comply with Charlotte's Urban Street Design Guidelines, when adopted. - (f) The vehicular parking requirements may be met on-site or off-site at a distance of up to 800 feet from the permitted use.
-Off-site parking to meet the requirements of this section may be provided through a lease, subject to the review and approval of Engineering and Property Management (for commercial and planned multi-family projects, change of use permits) or Neighborhood Development (for all other residential projects, and change of use permits).
-(Petition No. 2005-78, § 10.907(6)(f), 06/20/05) - (g) Parking that is located to the rear of the primary structure may extend the entire width of the lot, with the exception of any required screening or landscaped areas.
-Parking that is located to the side of the primary structure shall not cover more than 35% of the total lot width. - (h) Shared parking shall be permitted and encouraged pursuant to the regulations of Section 12.203.
+(e) All recessed on-street parking shall comply with Charlotte's Urban Street Design Guidelines.

-- (i) Bicycle parking facilities shall be required as per Chapter 12, Part 2. - (j) All surface parking shall conform to the internal planting requirements for parking areas in the Charlotte Tree Ordinance. - (k) All parking areas for more than 10 motorized vehicles (except for parking areas for detached duplex, triplex or quadraplex dwellings on a single lot) shall provide screening which consists of either a 5-foot wide planting strip consisting of evergreen shrubbery according to the provisions of Section 12.303(2), or a 2 1⁄2 -foot minimum to a 3 foot maximum masonry wall that shall be 40%-50% open and finished, or an alternative as approved by the Planning Director.
+- (fe) The vehicular parking requirements may be met on-site or off-site at a distance of up to 800 feet from the permitted use.
+Off-site parking to meet the requirements of this section may be provided through a lease, subject to the review and approval of Engineering and Property Management (for commercial and planned multi-family projects, change of use permits) or Neighborhood Development (for all other residential projects, and change of use permits). - (gf) Parking that is located to the rear of the primary structure may extend the entire width of the lot, with the exception of any required screening or landscaped areas.
+Parking and driveways that is that are located to the side of the primary structure shall not cover more than 35% of the total lot width. - (hg) Shared parking shall be permitted and encouraged pursuant to the regulations of Section 12.203. - (ih) Bicycle parking facilities shall be required as per Chapter 12, Part 2. - (ji) All surface parking shall conform to the internal planting requirements for parking areas in the Charlotte Tree Ordinance. - (kj) All parking areas for more than 10 motorized vehicles (except for parking areas for detached duplex, triplex or quadraplex dwellings on a single lot) shall provide screening which consists of either a 5-foot wide planting strip consisting of evergreen shrubbery according to the provisions of Section 12.303(2), or a 21/2 -foot minimum to a 3 foot maximum masonry wall that shall be 40%-50% open and finished, or an alternative as approved by the Planning Director.
 However, a wall cannot be substituted for the planting strip along any public street or transitway unless supplemented by landscaping in a minimum 3-foot wide planting strip.